royarg02/peacock-builder/README.md

 This build differs from the official builds in the following ways:

-1. Supports HITMAN III Steam demo.
+1. Supports HITMAN World of Assassination Steam demo.
 2. Bundles the [LocalGhost][2] patcher as an alternative to Peacock patcher.
-3. Bundles the [Legacy Escalations Plugin][3] to be used out of the box.
+3. Bundles the [Legacy Escalations Plugin][3] to be used out of the box if required[^1].

 ## Installation

 This repository includes a workflow for [GitHub Actions][4] which needs to be run manually once set up.
-One can provide the following options before triggering the workflow:
+The action requires the following parameters:

 * The commit/tag to build Peacock at: Any tag or commit in [thepeacockproject/Peacock][5].